The Cost of Starting An LLC in Nevada: Everything You Need to Know

 Taxes

-Nevada is one of the few states in the country that has no corporate or personal income taxes.
+Nevada is one of the few states in the country with no corporate or personal income taxes.
 This means you don’t have to pay taxes regardless of your LLC’s status.
 However, Nevada does have an annual commerce tax on gross receipts.

 This tax type is imposed on companies that make over $4,000,000 in a taxable year.
 Commerce tax rates vary depending on the business category and typically range from 0.051% to 0.331%.

-For one, the state allows LLCs to have noneconomic members.
-Noneconomic members are LLC members that don’t own any part of the company but have managerial and voting rights.
+• Allows Noneconomic Members: Noneconomic members are LLC members who don’t own any part of the company but have managerial and voting rights.
 This way, you can work with investors while you let experts handle your daily operations.

 Start Your Nevada LLC Today

 Learning how to budget your capital is important when starting an LLC in Nevada.
-From the initial filing fees to annual expenses, understanding these expenses will help you prepare for the formation process.
+From the initial filing fees to annual expenses, understanding the costs of starting a Nevada LLC will help you prepare for the formation process.

 If you need help starting an LLC in Nevada, look no further than NCH.
 NCH is one of Nevada’s leading providers of business formation services.
 Our business specialists are here to guide you through the entire process of starting your own business.